 The Middlebury Institute values your Peace Corps experience, and RPCVs are encouraged to apply for the fellows program.
-Recipients receive a guaranteed $16,000 annual scholarship toward tuition.
+Recipients enrolling at the Middlebury Institute in or after spring 2019 receive a guaranteed $18,000 annual scholarship toward tuition.
 You may also qualify for our other scholarship opportunities, but be sure to apply early for priority consideration.

 Application Fee Waiver